 Platform: AR mobile app

-The AR mobile app is for children aged 4-6, because we thought that in this early age they tend to be more receptive and open to the world.
+The AR mobile app is for children aged 4-6, an age in which they tend to be more receptive and open to the world.
 In the app they can look around their home, scan the surrounding objects and then watch an animation about the craftsman’s work which is related to the object.
 Afterwards they get to play a little game and receive a reward.
 Following the reward, they can continue to look around the house with the 360° AR technology.

 We believe that with this app, children will be more motivated later in their life to become a craftsman or at least spark their interest in crafts.
-With this game we would like to make craftsmen respected and valued members of society, thus helping to preserve craftsmanship.
+With this game we would like to foster the recognition of craftsmen as valuable members of society, thus helping to preserve craftsmanship.

 Project Name: The Car Cloud